archonsofficial/PsychoDrill/README.md

 ## Disclaimer

-The site is not compete yet we will be updating the code on regular basis more pages will be added.
+The site is not complete ye, we will be updating the code on regular basis and more features will be added.
-The Files and the entire project is on Early Development Stage.
+The uploaded Files and the entire project is on Early Development Stage.
+You may face few errors and glitches.

 # PsychoDrill: Psychological Test Preparation Platform for SSB Candidates